-This step by step guide supplies an overview of all available options for using the Cohort Discovery and Chart Review.
+This step-by-step guide provides an overview of all available options for using the Cohort Discovery and Chart Review Tools.
 The most popular choice is self-provisioned chart review.

 All clinical data at Stanford Medicine, including EHR data from both hospitals as well as data from various clinical ancillary systems, is available for research through the auspices of the Research Informatics Center.

 If this is your first time using clinical data for research, your first step should be to familiarize yourself with the Cohort Discovery Tool.
 Its most powerful feature is the ability to search for text in clinical documents and reports, since so much clinical information is recorded in narrative rather than structured form.

 The Cohort Discovery tool lets you count the approximate number of patients with the clinical characteristics of interest.
 If enough patients are found suitable for study, you can then save the list for subsequent online review of their charts.

 Step 2 - Compliance

 The Cohort Discovery Tool lets you see patient counts and some simple summary statistics, but most research projects then wish to delve deeper and either conduct online chart review or work with structured datasets extracted from the clinical research data repository.

 In order to work with detailed clinical data for research purposes at Stanford Medicine, you must have either a valid IRB protocol or a letter of NHS Determination from the Stanford IRB.